JamesBarciz/twitoff-ds16-jjb/README.md

 ## Tech Stack
 ---
-This application is primarily written in *Python* however, the webpages are written with *HTML incorporating Python*.
+This application is primarily written in *Python 3.7* however, the webpages are written with *HTML incorporating Python*.

 *Tweepy* is used in this application (in tandem with developer API access) to connect to the Twitter API to obtain user Tweets.